 You will be provided with three meals a day on weekdays and two meals per day on weekends.
 The meals will be a mix of Western and Sri Lankan style food, including mainly vegetarian dishes of rice and vegetables.
 You can also eat out at any of the local restaurants.

 The volunteer house is located 2 kilometres away from the Kandy city centre, where you can find anything you may need.

 The closest ATM and supermarket to the accommodation are a 15-minute walk away.

 Mandatory Orientation Day

-On your first Monday in Gatanga, you will join our orientation day.
-This is an important day to help you become familiar with your surroundings, as well as learning about the local customs.
-Your program will continue like usual from Tuesday and throughout the rest of the week.
+On your first Monday, you will join our orientation day, to get acquainted with your new surroundings, as well as local culture.
+Your project continues as usual from Tuesday onwards.

 Activities & Events